webkom/lego/README.md

 $ python manage.py runserver
 ```

+### Testing with elasticsearch

+By default, development uses postgres for search.
+We use elasticsearch in production, so you might want to test things locally with elasticsearch.
+In order to do so, you need to run elasticsearch from `docker-compose.extra.yml` by running `docker-compose -f docker-compose.extra.yml up -d`.
+Then you need to run lego with the env variable `SEARCH_BACKEND=elasticsearch`.
+You might need to run the migrate_search and rebuild_index commands to get elasticsearch up to date.

 ### Debugging

 If you get an error while installing requirements, you might be missing some dependencies on your system.